An alleged Chinese interference plot stirs fears — and smears — ahead of Australian elections

 Last year, Chau won a defamation case against two media outlets over similar spying claims.

-Five years of tensions have left Australians much more wary of China, Kassam, the former diplomat, said, “so you can make these very specific claims in Parliament or on breakfast television and they will resonate in a way they didn’t a few years ago.”
+Five years of tensions have left Australians much more wary of China, said Kassam, the former diplomat, “so you can make these very specific claims in Parliament or on breakfast television, and they will resonate in a way they didn’t a few years ago.”

-Yet, the Labor Party had largely embraced the government’s policies toward China, including the submarine deal, she said.
+Yet the Labor Party had largely embraced the government’s policies toward China, including the submarine deal, she said.
 And while a Labor victory later this year could provide a “circuit breaker” for the heated relationship, the plot allegation could also lead a Labor government to feel the need to demonstrate its national security credentials by maintaining a tough line.

-In its eagerness to score a political win, the Australian government had ignored its own top intelligence chiefs, including Burgess’s own warnings about infighting, said Fitzgerald, the Chinese politics expert.
+In its eagerness to score a political win, the Australian government had ignored its own top intelligence chiefs, including Burgess’s warnings about infighting, said Fitzgerald, the Chinese politics expert.

 “It is critical we do not let fear of foreign interference undermine stakeholder engagement or stoke community division,” Burgess said in his speech.
 “Were this to happen, it would perversely have the same corrosive impact on our democracy as foreign interference itself.”